jakemas/pq-strongswan/README.md

 ### On VPN Gateway "moon"

-In an additional console window we open a `bash` shell to start and manage the strongSwan daemon in the `moon` container:
+In an additional console window we refer to as `terminal-moon` we open a `bash` shell to start and manage the strongSwan daemon in the `moon` container:

 ```console
 $ docker exec -ti moon /bin/bash